The Freshness Secret: How to Care for Fresh Christmas Wreaths Delivered to Your Door

 Step 3: Shake It Out

-Step 4: Let It Settle
+Step 4: Keep It Hydrated Settle

 Step 5: Hang and Enjoy